kanami77764/memos_app/README.md

 # README

 #Kicchiri Kigen
-This is an simple app of memo.
+This is a simple app of memo.

 #Description
 You can manage your food items best-before date.